Mary Slessor: Honours and legacy

 A female hostel in the University of Nigeria Nsukka is named Mary Slessor Hall in her honour.
 A girls' house, "Slessor House", was named after her in Achimota School, Ghana.

-In Scotland, a bust of Slessor is now in the Hall of Heroes of the National Wallace Monument in Stirling.
+In Scotland, a bust of Slessor is in the Hall of Heroes of the National Wallace Monument in Stirling.
 In Aberdeen a memorial used to stand in the city's Union Terrace Gardens prior to their redevelopment in 2024.
-In Dundee, a new city centre park is named 'Slessor Gardens' in her honour.
-There are also streets named after her in Glasgow, Dundee and Oldmeldrum in Scotland, and in Coventry in England.
+In Dundee, a city park is named 'Slessor Gardens' in her honour.
+There are streets named after her in Glasgow, Dundee and Oldmeldrum in Scotland, and in Coventry in England.

-Slessor was honoured on a 1997 bank note by Clydesdale Bank for the World Heritage Series and Famous Scots Series.
-She was featured on the back of the bank's £10 note, highlighting her work in Calabar.
+Slessor was honoured on a 1997 banknote by Clydesdale Bank for the World Heritage Series and Famous Scots Series.
+She is featured on the back of the bank's £10 note, highlighting her work in Calabar.
 The note also features a map of Calabar, a lithographic vignette depicting her work with children, and a sailing ship emblem.
 Main-belt asteroid 4793 Slessor (1988 RR4) named to mark her centenary celebrations on 13 January 2015.

-In 1950, the anthropologist Charles Partridge, a friend of Slessor when both were in Nigeria, donated letters from her, along with a recording of her voice, now The Slessor Collection at Dundee Central Library; he said of her: "She was a very remarkable woman.
-I look back on her friendship with reverence- one of the greatest honours that have befallen me."
+In 1950, anthropologist Charles Partridge, a friend of Slessor when both were in Nigeria, donated letters from her, along with a recording of her voice, now The Slessor Collection at Dundee Central Library; he said of her: "She was a very remarkable woman.
+I look back on her friendship with reverence - one of the greatest honours that have befallen me."

-Mary Slessor is remembered in the Church of England with a commemoration on 11 January.
+She is remembered in the Church of England with a commemoration on 11 January.